SierraSoftworks/blog/src/posts/2017-01-05-out-of-the-box-docker.md

 One of the best uses for this approach has been the encapsulation of automation workflows in Docker containers.

-We primarily use [Ansible](https://www.ansible.com/) as our outomation orchestrator of choice, so packaging [Ansible](https://www.ansible.com/) and the relevant playbooks into a Docker container presents an elegantly simple, accessible and reliable way to execute our playbooks from anywhere.
+We primarily use [Ansible](https://www.ansible.com/) as our automation orchestrator of choice, so packaging [Ansible](https://www.ansible.com/) and the relevant playbooks into a Docker container presents an elegantly simple, accessible and reliable way to execute our playbooks from anywhere.